canelmas/SabanciWorkshop/README.md

 Topics of this tutorial:

-*Basic Android Project Structure
+-Basic Android Project Structure
-*Activity
+-Activity
-*Intent
+-Intent
-*Common layouts and views
+-Common layouts and views
-*List View and Adapter
+-List View and Adapter
-*Http Connection and AsyncTask
+-Http Connection and AsyncTask

 For more,